 Students may apply for Departmental Credit by Evaluation in certain courses by obtaining the appropriate form in the Admissions and Records /Enrollment Services Office.
-The completed Credit by Evaluation form and the required fees are due to the college when the Credit by Evaluation request is submitted.

 Some academic departments may have additional requirements that must be met before credit may be granted through Departmental Credit by Evaluation.
 When credit is granted a notation of "Credit by Evaluation," and the number of credits will appear on the student's transcript.
 These credits are not used in computing the grade point average.
 Credit by Evaluation is transferable within the Maricopa Community Colleges, but is not necessarily transferable to other colleges and universities.
 Students may not request: